Man Page Reference¶

 When invoked with --mcp, Octa speaks the Model Context Protocol

 over JSON-RPC on stdin/stdout.
-Fifteen tools are exposed:
+The tools are:

 Defaults (the response row cap of 1000 rows, per-cell byte cap of